STATE BOARD OF EDUCATION APPLICATION 2026

 Time Commitment

-As noted above, students may spend as many as 20 hours engaged in Board work during meeting weeks.
+As noted above, students may spend up to 20 hours engaged in Board work during meeting weeks.
 Meetings are typically scheduled in the even-numbered months and often require travel to various parts of the state.
-SBE staff will work with the students, families, and school officials to make travel arrangements and ensure any absences from school resulting from board work and excused absences.
+SBE staff will work with students, families, and school officials to make travel arrangements and ensure that any absences from school resulting from board work are excused.

 The Board has seven regularly scheduled meetings per year.
 Eight meeting days fall during the typical school year.
 The meeting schedule includes:

-Two-day in-person meetings typically begin Wednesday, the third full week of each even-numbered month.
-The regular schedule is as follows:
+Meetings typically begin on Wednesday, the third whole week of each even-numbered month.
+These include a mix of in-person and virtual meetings.
+For 2026, the schedule is as follows:

-In addition to regular Board meetings, the Board may occasionally hold a special meeting to address an urgent topic that needs to be addressed on a timeline outside of the regular meeting schedule.
+In addition to regular Board meetings, the Board may occasionally hold a special meeting to address an urgent topic on a timeline outside the regular meeting schedule.

-Students are encouraged to participate in Board committee meetings, which take place in between meetings of the full Board.
-These are typically 1-hour meetings one to two times per month and in many cases, can be scheduled outside the regular school day.
+Students are encouraged to participate in Board committee meetings, which take place between meetings of the full Board.
+These are typically 1-hour meetings, one to two times per month, and in many cases, can be scheduled outside the regular school day.

 Students are reimbursed for travel expenses and may earn a stipend of up to $100 per day for Board meetings and other required Board activities.